reqT/reqT/docs/lab1.md

   * A **priorities** section with priorities for each feature based on the criteria: *which feature is most important to spend more elicitation effort on*.

-Example of the shape of the reqT Model that you will develop during the lab to try out some of the reqT features:
+Example shape of the reqT Model that you will develop during the lab to try out some of the reqT features:

 * Section: ctx has
   * Title: The context of OurThing